atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 %
 ft
 i
-42 “
+42
-“shay be So, " replied the Bare
+shay be So, " replied the Bare
 •»
-; • “and you may hate theirr as much “as you please, though you let them . “in to divert you.
-We are very Sel“ “fond of people whom we laugh c
+; • and you may hate theirr as much as you please, though you let them . in to divert you.
+We are very Sel fond of people whom we laugh c
 ^ # V
 I